 Computer science is constantly creating new opportunities and challenges in a variety of fields.
 Advances in computing enable breakthroughs in genetics, protein modeling, medicine, weather simulations, and most scientific fields.
 Because of the Internet, people separated by oceans can communicate and collaborate at work and through social networks.
 Video game and movie graphics are increasingly realistic.
 Children learn various skills using fun, educational software.
 Policies and laws continue to be rewritten to account for our increasing use of and reliance on computers and networks.

 Computer science is at the center of this technological revolution, making it one of the most exciting disciplines to study.
 With computer science, you can have an impact on real world problems and have great potential to help address human needs and improve quality of life.
 It is a rich and dynamic discipline that seeks to understand and effectively use the great potential of computers.

-Our computer science graduates are well prepared for both graduate programs and challenging careers in this growing field of study.
-Oberlin is the top baccalaureate origin for PhDs awarded in computer science and mathematics over the past decade (1997-2006).
+Our computer science graduates are well prepared for both graduate programs and challenging careers in this popular field of study.
+Oberlin remains one of the top baccalaureate origin for PhDs awarded in computer science and mathematics.

 Recent Oberlin graduates have entered graduate programs in computer science at MIT, Stanford, Princeton, Brown, Cornell, and other leading centers for research.
 Others have taken jobs with such companies as Google, Facebook, Microsoft, IBM, Adobe, Sony Imageworks, and VMWare.
 Still work for small firms or have started their own companies.

 Our students are creative, have sound technical knowledge, a broad background on the world, are able to work in groups, and communicate well.
 These qualities are highly prized by both graduate schools and top software companies.